Codadillo/problem-media/README.md

-# Enygma (Nuevahacks project)
+# Enygma (Nuevahacks 2020 project)
 ## Brief description
-As the current school system has been upended, it is very important to explore novel ways we can exercise our minds independently of whatever systems existed previously.
+As the current school system has been upended as a result of the COVID-19 pandemic, it is very important to explore novel ways we can exercise our minds independently of whatever systems existed previously.
 Created in response to this need, Enygma is a social-media-esque platform for sharing and creating interesting problems.

 ## Infrastructure
 * The client
-  * Located in /client of this repo
+  * Located in `/client` of this repo
   * This is the frontend of the application
   * Written in Rust using yew
 * The main server
-  * Located in /server of this repo
+  * Located in `/server` of this repo
-  * Hosts the client application as well as the public api surface for Enygma
+  * Hosts the client application as well as the public API surface for Enygma
   * Written in rust using actix-web
 * The PostgreSQL server
   * This is hosted privately and is only interfaced by the main server